cataclym/KaikiBot/README.md

+NOTE: This is the ver that also reacts a lot to your messages.

 **What's this?**

 Easy, small, straightforward.
 A bot that responds to ANY "I am X" messages with "Hello, X" And some more...